Recommendations for VOD¶

 player --> cdn --> unified origin --> cache proxy --> (cloud) storage

 To make the most efficient use of this caching proxy, we recommend a specific setup for your stream: instead of creating a server manifest that references your source content directly, dref MP4s should be used as an intermediary.
-These dref MP4s contain all of the index information from the source files, but none of the media data, making them very small and ideal for caching.
+These dref MP4s contain all of the index information from the source files, but none of the media data, making them small and ideal for caching.

 The setup with the cloud storage and Unified Origin for VOD can be extended with an intermediate proxy.

-Securing access to your remote storage¶
+Should Fix: secure access to your remote storage¶

 Another important aspect for cloud storage is to secure access.
 We recommend to restrict access to your remote storage by requiring requests to be signed with the proper signature, or by only allowing requests from the virtual private cloud that Origin is running in (e.g., by making use of AWS's VPC Endpoint functionality, as described in our blog How to deploy a redundant VOD setup on AWS with Unified Origin).